Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-3/01-quantification.md

 You should now have a file called `SRR1039508.Aligned.toTranscriptome.out.bam` in your `alignments` directory.
 This file contains the transcriptome alignments of our reads to GRCh38.

 Similarly to STAR, RSEM requires a specifically formatted version of the reference genome.
-The RSEM reference can be geneeated using teh RSEM command `rsem-prepare-reference`. **Do not run this command during the workshop** as it is time consuming.
+The RSEM reference can be generated using the RSEM command `rsem-prepare-reference`. **Do not run this command during the workshop** as it is time consuming.
 An RSEM formatted reference has been provided for you in `/dartfs-hpc/scratch/rnaseq1/refs/hg38_chr20_index_RSEM/`.
 Below is an example of the command used to generate this reference.

 ```bash
 #### DO NOT RUN DURING WORKSHOP ####